toerso/oreon/README.md

-# oreonnyx
+# oreonyx
 **Ui** module bundler helper.

-**oreonnyx** is a module bundler helper.
+**oreonyx** is a module bundler helper.
 It works with react js(vanilla js as well).
-If you want to use react js in your project then **oreonnyx** can help you to bundle your javascript code and assets both client side rendering and server side rendering.
+If you want to use react js in your project then **oreonyx** can help you to bundle your javascript code and assets both client side rendering and server side rendering.

-**Installation**: `npm install oreonnyx --save-dev` or `yarn add oreonnyx -D`
+**Installation**: `npm install @oreodusk/oreonyx --save-dev` or `yarn add @oreodusk/oreonyx -D`

 **Example** **of** **usages:**
-Before the get started with **oreonnyx** you have to do some important work to do.
+Before the get started with **oreonyx** you have to do some important work to do.

 First, you have to create two files in your project root directory.